Corgam/mongo_benchmark/README.md

 2. Download the Git (`sudo apt-get install git`) and clone this repository (`sudo git clone https://github.com/Corgam/mongo_benchmark`).
 3. Run the `make setup` to install all necessary applications.
 4. Change the config file to your liking.
-5. Upload the JSON file containing the credentials to your gcp account as specified in the config
+5. Log into your GCP account and create a new project called `mongodb-benchmark`.
+6. Create the GCP's JSON credentials file (Follow: https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and save it as `credentials.json` in the root folder of the repository. (where the `config.toml` and `Makefile` are)

 ### 2. Setting up MongoDB